cscw2015/maverick/Interim/Interim.md

 ####Cuparla

-In 1995, a number of socio-tech projects were coming on a timely manner to improve the city council administration (in terms of effective communication).
+In 1995, a number of socio-technical projects were coming on a timely manner to improve the city council administration (in terms of effective communication).
 In the example of Cuparla, the developers first assessed the need of technology for support.
 After completing this analysis, they developed this system and then implemented it in specific municipal organizations to serve their particular need.

 Cuparla was only adopted by a few smaller city councils in Germany, and the literature about it is limited to 5 articles, all by the same author.
 However, it is a case study in an early adoption of a comprehensive software suite by city council, hence its relevance to our research.